Comparative Drama encourages submission of studies which are international in spirit and interdisciplinary in scope.

 Guidelines for Authors

-Comparative Drama follows the documentation style of The Chicago Manual of Style, 15th ed (Documentation I, pp. 593-640, no bibliography).
+Comparative Drama follows the documentation style of The Chicago Manual of Style, 16th ed (endnotes and no bibliography).
 Authors may submit articles via e-mail to firstname.lastname@example.org.
-Length should be between 25-30 pages, double spaced including endnotes.
+Length should be between 7,500-10,000 words, double spaced including endnotes.

 Please include a 250 word abstract along with your submission.